House gears up for vote on Biden's Covid relief plan - KION546

 The US House of Representatives is gearing up for a final vote on President Joe Biden‘s $1.9 trillion Covid relief plan in an effort to send it to the White House to be signed into law later this week.

-After the Senate passed its version of the bill over the weekend, the House had initially been expected to vote on the revised legislation Tuesday, but now it appears the chamber is on track for a final vote Wednesday.
+After the Senate passed its version of the bill over the weekend, the House had initially been expected to vote on the revised legislation Tuesday, but the chamber is now on track for a final vote Wednesday.

+The House will give final passage to the relief bill Wednesday morning, according to a Democratic leadership aide.

+The House Rules Committee will take up the rule today, and the House will approve the rule governing floor debate tonight, the aide said.

 House Speaker Nancy Pelosi told reporters a final vote will come “Wednesday morning at the latest” and that the timing depends on when they get the bill back from the Senate, but that there are no hang-ups to the legislation.